openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_management.md

 -> {"return":{}}
 ```

-## Resuming a VM
+### Restoring a VM

-QMP provides the cont command to resume a VM, that is, to resume all vCPUs of the VM.
-Command format:
+QMP provides the cont command to resume a suspended VM, that is, to resume all vCPUs of the VM.
+The command syntax is as follows:

 **{"execute":"cont"}**

 **Example:**

-Run the cont command to resume the VM.
-The command output is as follows:
+The cont command and the command output are as follows:

 ```
 <- {"execute":"cont"}